abiraj-vikram/terraform-provider-abiraj/docs/index.md

 }
 ```

 The above are the required fields to add account in Securden.
-In addition to that there are some other optional fields can be provided along with your account type and requirements.
+In addition to that there are some other optional fields that can be provided along with your account type and requirements.

 #### List of Optional Fields